forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates
-* 24.5.:Speculations on the status of Crimea?
+* 24.5.:Speculations on the status of Crimea
   <!--One possibility could be a [Trading Crimea](#trading-crimea).
   >
   >> Trading territory is not considered ideal here, but better than an unilateral referendum and much better than military force.-->